The Human BioMolecular Atlas Program

 - Rapid Technology Integration- This set of initiatives, which will start in FY19, will focus on nimble integration of promising imaging and omics technologies into HuBMAP that have the potential to enhance data collection and validation during the program, and expanding throughput, multiplexing or discrimination of different classes of biomolecules.

-- Tissue Mapping Centers - These Centers, which will be initially funded through a funding opportunity announcement in FY18, will build, benchmark, standardize, validate and generate extensive data from high-content, high-throughput imaging and omics technologies to produce comprehensive 3D tissues maps with cellular spatial resolution.
-These centers will integrate and optimize all parts of the data generation pipeline, from tissue collection and preservation through to map reconstruction integrating both imaging and omics data and analysis.
+- Tissue Mapping Centers - These Centers, which will be initially funded in FY18, will build, benchmark, standardize, validate and generate extensive data from high-content, high-throughput imaging and omics technologies to produce 3D human tissue maps with high spatial resolution.
+Centers will be expected to integrate and optimize all parts of the data generation pipeline, from tissue collection and preservation through to data integration, analysis and interpretation.

-- Data Hub and Coordination Center - This multi-component center, that will be funded in FY18, will have responsibility for: 1) managing the data generated by the Consortium, 2) coordinating internal and external Consortium activities, 3) developing novel tools for visualizing, searching and modeling data and 4) building an atlas of tissue maps.
+- Data Hub and Coordination Center - This multi-component collaboratory, which will be funded in FY18, will have responsibility for: 1) managing the data generated by the Consortium, 2) coordinating internal and external Consortium activities, 3) developing novel tools for visualizing, searching and modelling data and 4) building an atlas of tissue maps.